At a glance

 - Tight 24-Month Point Expiration Window.
 Giving new meaning to the term “use ’em or lose ’em,” this card has one of the tightest point-expiration windows around: 24 months.
 This poses a problem for infrequent, low-spending card users, who might struggle to accumulate enough points to redeem in time (or simply forget to zero out their point balances).

 - No Sign-up Bonus.
 This card has no sign-up bonus.
-If boosting your point earnings right out of the gate is important to you, look to a high-wattage travel rewards card such as Chase Sapphire Preferred, whose sign-up bonus is worth up to $625 when redeemed for travel.
+If boosting your point earnings right out of the gate is important to you, look to a high-wattage travel rewards card such as Chase Sapphire Preferred.

 - High Redemption Minimums on Some Methods.
 PayPal Extras Mastercard imposes high redemption minimums on some redemption methods, notably cash (6,000 points for a $50 statement credit) and travel (15,000 for a travel award).
 This is problematic for light users for whom the 15,000-point travel minimum could take months or even years to reach.
 By contrast, Chase Freedom Unlimited lets you redeem cash back in any amount.
 The Capital One Venture Rewards Credit Card lets you redeem accumulated miles for travel in any amount when using Capital One’s booking tool.